ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 Your variables will automatically be made available to conditionals.
 No special processing is necessary in your add-on to handle conditionals for variables you send to the parser.
+However, please be aware that in the ExpressionEngine template language, the string "0" is not considered falsy.

 Parsing Full Results
 ~~~~~~~~~~~~~~~~~~~~